ANIM2297 Human-wildlife conflict in the Tropics

 Students will learn about the competing economic and conservation aims and land use in Sri Lanka, one of the world's biodiversity hotspots.
 There are two main agricultural activities, small scale village gardens and large scale commercial tea plantations.
 Both replace natural forests, the first human-wildlife conflict.
 Gardens are raided by wildlife, especially monkeys and elephants, creating the second human-wildlife conflict.
 The wildlife is valued by the tourism industry, creating a third conflict between agriculture and tourism.

-UWA students will work with SUSL students in classes and research projects.
-Classwork will be complemented by field visits to government departments (National Parks, Forest), industry (tea plantations) and NGOs, with suitable work related learning.
+UWA students will visit to government departments (National Parks, Forest), industry (tea plantations, village gardens) and NGOs, with suitable work related learning in field situations.
+Where possible, UWA students may work SUSL students in classes and research projects.
 Learning outcomes will include a wider and deeper understanding of conversation and development issues, and a greater appreciation of Sri Lankan culture, and rebuilding after a long civil war.

 UWA students will compare aspects of human-wildlife conflict in Sri Lanka with those present in Australia.
 The wildlife species, agricultural systems and culture differ, yet the problems are similar.
 This unit will allow the students to broaden their experience of a widespread issue across the world